Diamond open access: Geographic distribution

 The diamond model has come to embody an ideal of social justice and cultural diversity in emerging and developing countries.
-Diamond open access journals are more likely to be multilingual (38%): "while English is the most common language, it is more important for APC-based journals than for OA diamond ones.
+Diamond open access journals are more likely to be multilingual (38%): "while English is the most common language [...]
 Spanish, Portuguese and French play a much more important role for OA diamond journals than for APC-based ones.
 Generally, this holds for most languages other than English."

 Disciplines

 While diamond OA journals are available for most disciplines, they are more prevalent in the humanities and social science.
-The OA Diamond Study finds that, among the journals registered on the DOAJ, humanities and social science publications make up 60% of Diamond open access journals and only 23.9% of APC-based journals.
-This distribution may be due to the differentiated evolution of scientific publishing during the 20th century: "small HSS journals are often owned by universities and societies who often prefer OA diamond models, while many big science and medicine journals are owned by commercial publishers, more inclined to use APC models."
+The OA Diamond Study finds that, among the journals registered on the DOAJ, humanities and social science publications make up 60% of diamond open access journals and only 23.9% of APC-based journals.
+This distribution may be due to the differentiated evolution of scientific publishing during the 20th century, as "small HSS journals are often owned by universities and societies who often prefer OA diamond models, while many big science and medicine journals are owned by commercial publishers, more inclined to use APC models."

-The diamond model remain attested in various disciplines, with 22.2% of diamond journals in STEM and 17.1% in Medicine.
+However, the diamond model is still present in many disciplines, with 22.2% of diamond journals in STEM and 17.1% in Medicine.
 Medical diamond journals are often embedded in local communities, especially in non-western countries: "It becomes apparent that local diamond OA journals are not only important in HSS, but also in medicine."

-An additional survey led by the OA Diamond Survey on 1,619 diamond OA journals highlights a more complex disciplinary distribution: although the social sciences (27.2%) and the humanities (19.2%) are well represented, more than a quarter of the respondents did not favor one discipline in particular (15.1% for multidisciplinary and 12% for "other").
+An additional survey led by the OA Diamond Survey of 1,619 diamond OA journals highlights a more complex disciplinary distribution: although the social sciences (27.2%) and humanities (19.2%) are well represented, more than a quarter of respondents did not favor one discipline in particular (15.1% for multidisciplinary and 12% for "other").